Factory International Schools

 Creativity unlocked

-Factory International Schools is Factory International’s year-long partnership programme for secondary schools.
+Factory Schools is Factory International’s year-long partnership programme for secondary schools.

-It launches in September 2023 as a pilot year and brings our abundance of creativity, international art, music, theatre and dance directly to your school.
+The 2023/24 programme launched in September 2023 as a pilot year and brought our abundance of creativity, international art, music, theatre and dance directly to young people across Greater Manchester.

-Factory International Schools is designed to improve wellbeing and unlock creativity through participation in creative workshops linked to our major commissions, including Free Your Mind, The Welcome and other work to be announced in the new year.
+Factory Schools is designed to improve wellbeing and unlock creativity through participation in creative workshops linked to our major commissions, including Free Your Mind and The Welcome.

-Throughout the programme, together we’ll build skills towards a final celebration, which will be an ambitious and unique youth-led event supported by our team and taking place in our venue.
+Throughout the 2023/24 programme, we built skills towards a final celebration – an ambitious and unique youth-led event supported by our team and taking place at our brand new home Aviva Studios.

 What are the outcomes?